 GOVERNMENTAL AFFAIRS COMMITTEE

-Co-Chairs: : Rhonda Arnold, Houston Airports; Shirley Loving, Comcast
+Co-Chairs: Rhonda Arnold, Houston Airports; Stephanie Loving, Comcast

 The proactive voice on key business issues and legislation affecting women.
 The committee hosts Elected Officials receptions, authors a legislative agenda and hosts an Austin Delegation during session.
 The committee also encourages women to run for public office.